skillrepos/k8s-dev-v2/codespace-labs.md

 # Kubernetes for Devs
 ## An introduction to Kubernetes for Developers
 ## Session labs for codespace only
-## Revision 3.7 - 11/25/24
+## Revision 3.8 - 12/06/24

 **Startup IF NOT ALREADY DONE!**
 ```
 minikube start
 ```
-**NOTE: To copy and paste in the codespace using the mouse, you will need to hold down the 'Shift' key while you click 'Copy' or 'Paste'.
-Alternatively, you can use the keyboard commands - CTRL+C and CTRL+V.**
+**NOTE: To copy and paste in the codespace using the mouse, you may need to use the keyboard commands - CTRL+C and CTRL+V or click an option to Allow the paste.**

 **Lab 1- Exploring and Deploying into Kubernetes**